RackEmApp/releasenotes/README.md

 ---
 ***Platform** - 14th May 2024*
+ - Fixed issue with payment report not including additional player fee in payment calculations
+ - Fixed issue generating competition groups not displaying matches

+***Platform** - 14th May 2024*
  - Fixed several email templating issues
  - Added ability to Archive competitions
  - Added ability for articles to be hidden from home page